-Again, use a high-quality appliance paint in the color of your choice.
+Again, use high-quality appliance paint in the color of your choice.

-Try to maintain at least 8 inches between the fridge interior and spray nozzle as you spray your glossy epoxy paint evenly on the surface using light coats.
+Try to maintain at least 8 inches between the fridge interior and the spray nozzle as you spray your glossy epoxy paint evenly on the surface using light coats.

 It’s important to follow the manufacturer’s instructions when painting the freezer – most likely, you will need to apply 2-3 coats of paint for the best results.
 Do not forget to let the paint dry between each coat.

 Leave the door open for about 3-4 hours to let the final coat of paint dry completely before plugging in the freezer and adding your food back inside.

 Tips and Warnings